Brain-Development-and-Disorders-Lab/jspsych-attention-check/README.md

   type: "attention-check",
   prompt: "Why is 6 afraid of 7?",
   responses: [
-    {value: "Because 7 is even and 6 is not.", key: null, correct: false}, {value: "Because 7 is a better number.", key: null, correct: false}, {value: "Because 7 8 9!", key: null, correct: true}, ],
+    { value: "Because 7 is even and 6 is not.", key: null, correct: false }, { value: "Because 7 is a better number.", key: null, correct: false }, { value: "Because 7 8 9!", key: null, correct: true },
+  ],
   style: "default",
   continue: {